-- 1. Call the police immediately: Dial 911 for emergencies or call 918-625-8592. - Obtain a description: Attempt to obtain a description of the offender(s), including gender, age, race, hair, clothing and distinguishing features.
+- 1. Call the police immediately: Dial 911 for emergencies or call 918-625-8592 (Tulsa Main) or 918-453-3572 (Tahlequah Campus). - 2.
+Obtain a description: Attempt to obtain a description of the offender(s), including gender, age, race, hair, clothing and distinguishing features.
 Also attempt to obtain a description and license number of any vehicle(s) involved.
 Note the direction of travel of any offender(s) or vehicle(s) and report these to the police. - 3.
 Preserve the crime scene: Do not touch any items involved in the incident.
 Close off the area of the incident, and do not allow anyone in the crime area until police arrive.